Skip to content

 What’s Not Legal

-• Online casino gaming (iGaming): No legislation has authorized licensed online slots or table games.
-Any future iGaming legalization requires voter approval of a new tax under TABOR.
-No ballot measure approved as of May 2026.
+• Online casino gaming (iGaming): No legislation has authorized licensed online slots, table games, or live dealer games in Colorado.
+Any future iGaming legalization would require voter approval of a new tax via ballot initiative under TABOR.
+No such ballot measure has been approved as of May 2026.

 Key Legislation